talyaron/FullStack_March-2024/07-React/13-MVVM/info/mvvm-example.md

-# MVVM Pattern in React with TypeScript
+# MVVM Pattern in React with TypeScript (& React hooks)

 ## Model
 ```typescript